 COMM 201 - Writing for News (4)

 The fundamentals of composition using the AP style guide are introduced.
 Topics include news values, basic reporting, public relations formats and techniques for achieving high-quality news and public relations writing.
+This is a Writing in the Discipline (WID) course.
 (Formerly COMM 302.)

 Prerequisite: FYW 100 or FYW 100P or completion of the College Writing Requirement.